-What is a "PCP" and what does the PCP do for you?
+What is a PCP and what does the PCP do for you?

-When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP) and inform us who your PCP is.
+When you become a member of our plan, you must choose a network provider to be your Primary Care Provider (PCP) and inform us who your PCP is.

-A Primary Care Provider (PCP) is a primary care physician, physician's assistant, or nurse practitioner that you see for all your basic medical needs such as preventive care and illness and injury visits.
+A Primary Care Provider (PCP) treats your basic medical needs such as preventive care and illness and injury visits.
 A PCP can coordinate access to specialists, behavioral health care providers and hospital services when necessary.
-When prior authorization for a service is needed, your PCP will contact us before you have services to determine if they will be covered.